Diving within the Rampion site

 If the Rampion Control Room cannot be contacted by phone, VHF Ch.16 can be used.

-Further information can be found in our Information for divers leaflet (pdf).
+Further information can be found in our Diving safety_ROW_2020leaflet (pdf).

 If you are seeking to charter a vessel in the local area for your dive trip, please see our list of local charter boat operators.